 For a room-cooling, fresh finish, opt for shades on the cooler end of the spectrum such as green or blue.
 If you don’t want to deck out an entire wall, simply introduce cooler tones through a room’s trimmings – perhaps a feature wall, a skirting board, or simple pops of colours in your furnishings.

 The generous use of white can be both striking and cooling, especially when paired with lighter woods.

 You can take this one step further by directly evoking images and items from cooler climates.
-We’re a big fan of ocean and coastal themes – like this beautiful tapestry just over RM300 from Etsy.
+We’re a big fan of the ocean and coastal themes – like this beautiful tapestry just over RM300 from Etsy.
 This should quench your thirst.

 Read our article on colour psychology.

 It’s said that 30% of your home’s heat is generated from sunlight coming through your windows.
 You can combat this in a pinch by installing blinds on windows in those rooms that don’t require full daylight, particularly in the south- and west-facing rooms.